coalesce-labs/npm-repo/apps/doc/docs/index.md

     details: You can use Npflared with your own stack without compromise as it aim to make main features 100% compatible with existing npm clients
     icon: 🔌
   - title: Self hostable on Cloudflare for free
-    details: Npflared is based on cloudflare services (worker, d1 and r2), this allow to host your own npflared for free !
+    details: Npflared is based on cloudflare services (worker, d1 and r2), this allow to host your own Npflared for free !
     icon: ☁️
 ---